aravint-annamalai/electronics-club-minitask2/README.md

 ### Ideate solution:

 #### 1. Choice of microcontroller:
 In the link given, the 8051 microcontroller is used.
 I suggest using an Arduino MEGA (MEGA because we will be using a lot of pins).
-We can use smaller Arduinos as well if we choose to do away with the extra feature of displaying the level of water as well as the status of motor(whether running or off) on LED.
+We can use smaller Arduinos as well if we choose to do away with the extra feature of displaying the level of water as well as the status of motor(whether running or off) on LCD.

 Advantage: The largest Arduino available, Arduino MEGA, costs less than half of an 8051 microcontroller.
 Also, Arduino can be coded easily and we can focus on the electronics part of the project rather than coding.